roots/bud/DEVELOPMENT.md

 All site files are housed in `./sources/docs`.

-In addition, there are build scripts related to docs generation in `./dev/site`.
-These scripts are located in a different directory to avoid conflicts between docusaurus and other tools.

-### Writing docblocks for generated documentation
+### Docblocks

 API documentation is generated with [api-extractor](https://api-extractor.com/).
 You should not manually edit the API documentation at `./sources/docs/api`.
 It will be overwritten.

-When writing typescript for a bud.js package you should try and label exported symbols with either `@public` or `@private`.
+When writing a bud.js package you should try and label exported symbols with either `@public` or `@private`.
 TS symbols labeled with `@public` will be included in built docs.
 TS symbols labeled with `@private` are not exposed to the public API and will not be included in built docs.

 You should also consider using other tags supported by api-extractor: `@params`, `@returns`, `@remarks`, `@decorator` and `@example`.
 An ideal comment block has: